 It has been exactly a decade and a half today.
-Fifteen long tearful years to a mother, a brother, wife, two children and other family members who have been denied of justice because their beloved son, brother, husband or father was the truest lover of his motherland.
+Fifteen long tearful years to a mother, a brother, wife, two children, and other family members who have been denied justice because their beloved son, brother, husband, or father was the truest lover of his motherland.
 Every one of us knows why justice to Parag Kumar Das killing is denied.
-The answer is so simple, – how can a murderer provide justice for the murder he has himself committed?
-The Indian state machine, responsible for the killing of this man can never give us justice any way.
-He said, ‘Indian State Machine cannot give you Justice if you are a common man’ and he proved it.
+The answer is so simple, – how can a murderer provide justice for the murder he has committed?
+The Indian state machine, responsible for the killing of this man can never give us justice anyway.
+He said, ‘Indian State Machine cannot give you Justice if you are a common man and he proved it.
 His death is proving the same every year.
-Indeed Indian State Machine is proving its enemy’s speech by injustice.
+Indeed, the Indian State Machine is proving its enemy’s speech by injustice.

 Parag Kumar Das was one of the first to oppose the draconian Armed Forces Special Powers Act (AFSPA) by challenging the constitutional validity of the act in the Supreme Court in 1994.
 Though the Indian State, as it behaves till date, did not even give a thought towards calling off the AFSPA, Parag Kumar Das was unmoved.
 He continued drumming up huge public support both from locals as well as International Human Rights Organizations like Amnesty International against this draconian law, threatening the Indian State machine.